 But don’t fret—there are other alternatives.

-Easyknock is different from a lender or HELOC.
-We can help you sell, move, stay, release, and can convert your equity to cash.
+A sale-leaseback program is different from a lender or HELOC.
+It may help you sell, move, stay, release, and can convert your equity to cash.

-If you’re looking to take the next steps into buying a vacation home, EasyKnock is a home equity loan alternative that’s committed to serving homeowners in all financial standings.
-Our sale-leaseback solutions are tailored to help homeowners invest in themselves.
+If you’re looking to take the next steps into buying a vacation home, a sale-leaseback solution is a home equity loan alternative that may serve homeowners in all financial standings.
+Sale-leaseback solutions are tailored to help homeowners invest in themselves.

 Is a HELOC to buy a vacation home the right option for you?
 The HELOC taps into your home equity value and allows you to obtain the equity found in your home.
 If you are still unsure of alternative options for cost-efficient financing through HELOC, after reading this article, consult a financial advisor to discuss your options.